 It hasn’t been easy.
 I’ve had bad days and bad weeks in which I started to slip back into my old thought processes and behaviors.
 I’m still a work in progress, and I always will be.
 Every day, I try to become a “better” person (at least my idea of what a better person is) and I take steps toward my goals so I can build the life of my dreams, because I know that I can.

 A couple of months ago, I stumbled across Morra Aarons-Mele’s article, “My Life as an Unhappy Overachiever”.
 I was absolutely captivated by her story.
 It was raw, real, and a reflection of my inner battle.
 It was the impetus I needed to tell my own story.

-In my lifetime, every single person I’ve ever met has either battled with mental illness or knows somebody who is affected by depression, addiction, or unhappiness with the state of his or her life.
+In my lifetime, every single person I’ve ever met has either battled with mental health issues or knows somebody who is affected by depression, addiction, or unhappiness with the state of his or her life.

 I overcame my depression by integrating little tricks that slowly, eventually shaped my cognitive processes and mindset.
 I’m learning as much as I can about how the brain works so I can continue to reverse engineer happiness from within.
 I want you to know that happiness is possible, and I’m proof of that.

 This blog is my contribution to helping others find their own version of happiness, because we’re all capable of so much more than we know.
 It’s not a quick fix and there is no big secret.
 We just have to put the inner pieces together.

 Subscribe to the Inner Pieces newsletter for help with finding your happiness!